cvxr/CVX/doc/solver.rst

     computed solution before using it in further calculations.
 See :ref:`solver-precision` for a more advanced
     discussion of solver tolerances and how to make adjustments.

+``Suboptimal``
+    This status is possible only for *mixed-integer* problems.
+It is returned when the branching algorithm has discovered at least one feasible integer solution, but it was unable to continue the search process to global optimality.
+This will occur if the solver is required to terminate due to a time limit or a forced interruption (for example, if the user types `Ctrl-C`.)

 ``Failed``
     The solver failed to make sufficient progress towards a solution,